awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-dlm-lifecyclepolicy-policydetails.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `ResourceTypes`  <a name="cfn-dlm-lifecyclepolicy-policydetails-resourcetypes"></a>
 The resource type\.
-Use VOLUME to create snapshots of individual volumes or use INSTANCE to create multi-volume snapshots from the volumes for an instance\.
+Use VOLUME to create snapshots of individual volumes or use INSTANCE to create multi\-volume snapshots from the volumes for an instance\.
 *Required*: Yes
 *Type*: List of String
 *Maximum*: `1`
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)